-In the case of colors, in addition to the spectral order, the chronological appearance of the color (e.g. as the fruit ripens) may also be used (see also document TGP/14.2, Glossary of Botanical, Statistical and Terms Used in UPOV Documents: Botanical Terms [cross ref.]).
+In the case of colors, in addition to the spectral order, the chronological appearance of the color (e.g. as the fruit ripens) may also be used (see also document TGP/14, Glossary of Terms Used in UPOV Documents: Section 2 "Botanical Terms").
 The same sequence should be used for organs with similar states within a single document (e.g. color of leaf and color of stem).